jacre8/jkparse/README.md

 	    Specify a variable name for JSON_OBJ other than the default, JSON_OBJ.
 	  If blank, the object and array variables will be omitted from the output -q, --quote-strings
-	    Include quotations around output string values so that they can be fed back through this program with corresponding type detection -t, --type-var=JSON_TYPE
+	    Include quotations around output string values, and escape as necessary to, generate valid JSON, so that they can be fed back through this program with corresponding type detection
+	 -s, --stringify
+	    Take the input and output it escaped as a JSON string, without surrounding quotes, whitespace, or shell escapes.
+This is a formatting-only function that is intended for use in constructing JSON text.
+The only other option that this may be logically combined with is -q, which only adds surrounding quotes in the output when combined
+	 -t, --type-var=JSON_TYPE
 	    Specify a variable name for JSON_TYPE other than the default, JSON_TYPE.
 	  If blank, the type variable will be omitted from the output